 This is the most important tip.
 You need to rest your dough for 15 minutes but if you knead your dough with warm water 5 minutes resting is good enough.

 4. 2-minutes kneading is enough

-Seriously, whose got energy to knead dough for 5- 10 minutes long.
+Seriously, who’s got energy to knead dough for 5- 10 minutes long.
 I know women with tennis elbow, shoulder and neck injuries; they certainly find it too strenuous.
 Just mix the flour and water until you have crumbly mix and bring together gently, that’s it.
 Leave it for few minutes then gently knead for a minute.
 Warm water helps here too.
 Although, no harm in kneading for as long as you like.